Sustainable travel in Iceland

 2. Slow down your travels and stay for longer.

-3. Use public transport or rent fossil-fuel-free vehicles.
+3. Use public transport or rent electric or hybrid vehicles ( Find charging stations

 4. Travel during the off-season and explore regions closely.